techidaily/site-windows11/source/_posts/methods-to-prevent-data-loss-in-unresponsive-usb-cases-windows.md

  While USB data transferring errors happen for a variety of reasons, definite fixes exist that will get your copying back to normal in time.
 We’ve gone through a host of methods to get rid of debilitating errors for good, and below present you with the best one.
 Let’s start with the simplest one.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://extra-information.techidaily.com/new-a-comprehensive-manual-on-motion-detection-systems/"><u>[New] A Comprehensive Manual on Motion Detection Systems</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-2024-approved-mastering-obs-mobile-top-techniques/"><u>[Updated] 2024 Approved  Mastering OBS Mobile  Top Techniques</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-in-2024-enhancing-video-content-iphoneipad-screen-capture-basics/"><u>[Updated] In 2024, Enhancing Video Content  IPhone/iPad Screen Capture Basics</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/updated-in-2024-navigating-through-peak-fluid-gaming-titles/"><u>[Updated] In 2024, Navigating Through Peak Fluid Gaming Titles</u></a></li>
-<li><a href="https://tech-haven.techidaily.com/50-bargain-alert-for-the-latest-mobiles-plus-a-deep-dive-into-decoding-ransomware-with-chatgpt-dont-miss-our-informative-podcast/"><u>$50 Bargain Alert for the Latest Mobiles!
-Plus a Deep Dive Into Decoding Ransomware with ChatGPT - Don't Miss Our Informative Podcast!</u></a></li>
-<li><a href="https://windows11.techidaily.com/1-mastering-error-free-excel-sheets-a-step-by-step-guide-to-automatic-spelling-correction/"><u>1.
-Mastering Error-Free Excel Sheets: A Step-by-Step Guide to Automatic Spelling Correction</u></a></li>
-<li><a href="https://windows11.techidaily.com/1-mastering-image-to-excel-conversion-a-step-by-step-guide-for-microsoft-windows/"><u>1.
-Mastering Image-to-Excel Conversion: A Step-by-Step Guide for Microsoft Windows</u></a></li>
-<li><a href="https://windows11.techidaily.com/1-seamless-integration-microsoft-office-and-libreoffice-working-together-smoothly/"><u>1.
-Seamless Integration: Microsoft Office and LibreOffice Working Together Smoothly</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/2024-approved-become-a-tiktok-icon-top-unique-personalities-and-pfps/"><u>2024 Approved  Become a TikTok Icon  Top Unique Personalities and PFPs</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/2024-approved-cloud-keepers-value-deal-economical-mass-storage/"><u>2024 Approved  Cloud Keepers' Value Deal  Economical Mass Storage</u></a></li>
-<li><a href="https://article-files.techidaily.com/accelerate-your-storytelling-with-customized-speed-settings-for-2024/"><u>Accelerate Your Storytelling with Customized Speed Settings for 2024</u></a></li>
-<li><a href="https://windows11.techidaily.com/beginning-your-journey-with-windows-live-mesh-2011-the-ultimate-guide-for-seamless-data-management/"><u>Beginning Your Journey with Windows Live Mesh 2011 – The Ultimate Guide for Seamless Data Management</u></a></li>
-<li><a href="https://location-social.techidaily.com/change-location-on-yik-yak-for-your-realme-11-pro-to-enjoy-more-fun-drfone-by-drfone-virtual-android/"><u>Change Location on Yik Yak For your Realme 11 Pro to Enjoy More Fun | Dr.fone</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/chatgpt-explained-revealing-its-parent-company-and-founders/"><u>ChatGPT Explained: Revealing Its Parent Company and Founders</u></a></li>
-<li><a href="https://windows11.techidaily.com/check-out-the-most-recent-updates-to-microsoft-office-suite-whats-new/"><u>Check Out the Most Recent Updates to Microsoft Office Suite: What's New?</u></a></li>
-<li><a href="https://windows11.techidaily.com/complete-guide-securing-data-with-cell-locking-techniques-in-excel/"><u>Complete Guide: Securing Data with Cell Locking Techniques in Excel</u></a></li>
-<li><a href="https://windows11.techidaily.com/effective-strategies-for-tracking-edits-and-modifications-in-real-time-with-excel-online/"><u>Effective Strategies for Tracking Edits and Modifications in Real-Time with Excel Online</u></a></li>
-<li><a href="https://windows11.techidaily.com/effective-techniques-to-compress-data-within-cells-using-microsoft-excel/"><u>Effective Techniques to Compress Data Within Cells Using Microsoft Excel</u></a></li>
-<li><a href="https://windows11.techidaily.com/efficient-methods-for-identifying-and-enclosing-erroneous-data-points-in-microsoft-excel/"><u>Efficient Methods for Identifying and Enclosing Erroneous Data Points in Microsoft Excel</u></a></li>
-<li><a href="https://windows11.techidaily.com/efficiently-planning-tasks-using-excels-gantt-chart-technique/"><u>Efficiently Planning Tasks Using Excel's Gantt Chart Technique</u></a></li>
-<li><a href="https://windows11.techidaily.com/enhancing-your-data-visualization-tutorial-on-secondary-axis-management-in-excel-charts/"><u>Enhancing Your Data Visualization: Tutorial on Secondary Axis Management in Excel Charts</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/from-obscurity-to-elite-nine-keys-to-dominating-instagram-for-2024/"><u>From Obscurity to Elite  Nine Keys to Dominating Instagram for 2024</u></a></li>
-<li><a href="https://fake-location.techidaily.com/how-to-use-snapchat-location-spoofer-to-protect-your-privacy-on-xiaomi-redmi-k70e-drfone-by-drfone-virtual-android/"><u>How to use Snapchat Location Spoofer to Protect Your Privacy On Xiaomi Redmi K70E? | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-complete-tutorial-to-use-vpna-to-fake-gps-location-on-samsung-galaxy-f14-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Complete Tutorial to Use VPNa to Fake GPS Location On Samsung Galaxy F14 5G | Dr.fone</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-remove-a-previously-synced-google-account-from-your-motorola-moto-g13-by-drfone-android/"><u>In 2024, How to Remove a Previously Synced Google Account from Your Motorola Moto G13</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/in-2024-logitech-webcam-101-a-beginners-guide-to-video/"><u>In 2024, Logitech Webcam 101  A Beginner's Guide to Video</u></a></li>
-<li><a href="https://fox-blue.techidaily.com/in-2024-pranksters-paradise-iphone-memes/"><u>In 2024, Pranksters' Paradise - iPhone Memes</u></a></li>
-<li><a href="https://windows11.techidaily.com/master-microsoft-excel-a-comprehensive-guide-with-12-tricks-for-correcting-faulty-formulas/"><u>Master Microsoft Excel: A Comprehensive Guide with 12 Tricks for Correcting Faulty Formulas</u></a></li>
-<li><a href="https://windows11.techidaily.com/mastering-excel-a-step-by-step-guide-to-searching-and-substituting-text-and-numbers/"><u>Mastering Excel: A Step-by-Step Guide to Searching and Substituting Text & Numbers</u></a></li>
-<li><a href="https://windows11.techidaily.com/mastering-unit-conversions-a-step-by-step-guide-using-microsoft-excel/"><u>Mastering Unit Conversions: A Step-by-Step Guide Using Microsoft Excel</u></a></li>
-<li><a href="https://windows11.techidaily.com/step-by-step-guide-adding-images-to-your-microsoft-excel-spreadsheet/"><u>Step-by-Step Guide: Adding Images to Your Microsoft Excel Spreadsheet</u></a></li>
-<li><a href="https://windows11.techidaily.com/step-by-step-guide-properly-formatting-telephone-digits-in-excel-spreadsheets/"><u>Step-by-Step Guide: Properly Formatting Telephone Digits in Excel Spreadsheets</u></a></li>
-<li><a href="https://windows11.techidaily.com/step-by-step-guide-removing-a-pivottable-from-your-microsoft-excel-spreadsheet/"><u>Step-by-Step Guide: Removing a PivotTable From Your Microsoft Excel Spreadsheet</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/top-rated-mkv-editor-for-effortless-trimming-of-mkv-videos-without-re-encryption/"><u>Top Rated MKV Editor for Effortless Trimming of MKV Videos Without Re-Encryption</u></a></li>
-<li><a href="https://windows11.techidaily.com/unlocking-the-power-of-automatic-data-coloring-tips-for-setting-up-excels-conditional-formatting-rules/"><u>Unlocking the Power of Automatic Data Coloring: Tips for Setting Up Excel's Conditional Formatting Rules</u></a></li>
-<li><a href="https://windows11.techidaily.com/unveiling-the-latest-update-excels-enhanced-task-automation-on-windows/"><u>Unveiling the Latest Update: Excel's Enhanced Task Automation on Windows</u></a></li>
-<li><a href="https://windows11.techidaily.com/unveiling-the-secrets-of-locating-data-positions-with-excel-match-function-a-comprehensive-guide/"><u>Unveiling the Secrets of Locating Data Positions with Excel MATCH Function: A Comprehensive Guide</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/updated-in-2024-cinema-of-sounds-discover-the-leading-5-music-video-animations/"><u>Updated In 2024, Cinema of Sounds Discover the Leading 5 Music Video Animations</u></a></li>
-<li><a href="https://change-location.techidaily.com/ways-to-trade-pokemon-go-from-far-away-on-xiaomi-redmi-note-12t-pro-drfone-by-drfone-virtual-android/"><u>Ways to trade pokemon go from far away On Xiaomi Redmi Note 12T Pro? | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"